Formula E: 2024–25

+Starting procedure at the 2025 Berlin ePrix.

-The 2024–25 FIA Formula E is the eleventh season of the FIA Formula E World Championship, with 16 races took place from December 2024 to July 2025 across 10 venues.
+The 2024–25 FIA Formula E was the eleventh season of the FIA Formula E World Championship, with 16 races took place from December 2024 to July 2025 across 10 venues.
 The updated Gen3 Evo race car was introduced in the season.
 The races are held across two calendar years for the first time since the 2019–20 season.
 Lola and Yamaha joined the series, and cooperated in developing their new powertrain, partnering ABT.

 The calendar of Season 11 features new venues in Jeddah and Miami, and the return of the Jakarta ePrix, with Monaco and Tokyo expanding to double-headers.

 After multiple postponements, the fast charge feature now known as Pit Boost was introduced in Jeddah.

-The Drivers' Championship was won by Oliver Rowland (Nissan Formula E Team), the Teams' Championship was won by Porsche Formula E Team, and the Manufacturers' Trophy was won by Porsche.
+The Drivers' Championship was won by Oliver Rowland (Nissan Formula E Team), the Teams' Championship was won by Porsche Formula E Team, and the Manufacturers' Championship was won by Porsche.

 2025–26

-The 2025–26 FIA Formula E is set to be the twelfth season of the FIA Formula E World Championship, with 17 races set to take place from December 2025 to August 2026 across 11 venues.
-McLaren is set to leave the championship ahead of the season.
+The 2025–26 FIA Formula E is the twelfth season of the FIA Formula E World Championship, with 17 races set to take place from December 2025 to August 2026 across 11 venues.
+McLaren has left the championship ahead of the season, with Citroën Racing entering the championship to replace Maserati.

 The calendar of Season 12 features new venues in Miami and Madrid, and the return of the Sanya ePrix.

+The Drivers' Championship was won by Pascal Wehrlein (Porsche Formula E Team), the Teams' Championship was won by Jaguar TCS Racing, and the Manufacturers' Championship was won by Porsche.

+2026–27

+The 2026–27 FIA Formula E is set to be the thirteenth season of the FIA Formula E World Championship, with 21 races set to take place from December 2026 to July 2027 across 13 venues.
+Opel and a second Porsche team are set to join the championship.
+The season will mark the debut of the Formula E Gen4 race car.

+The calendar of Season 13 features new venues in Austin, London and Zandvoort, with Madrid expanding to a double-header.

 Esport series

 In 2019, the Virtually Live Ghost Racing app was launched.
 It allows fans to virtually drive alongside the real drivers as the race is going on.
 In 2020, during the season suspension due to the COVID-19 pandemic, Formula E held an esport series called Race at Home Challenge.
 In 2021, Formula E introduced a new series called Formula E: Accelerate using the online game rFactor 2.
 The first season of six races was held between January and March 2021.
 All Formula E teams participated in the series.
-The series currently consists of professional sim racers racing virtually on selected race tracks from the season, with the events being called “majors”, before the finale on the London Circuit.
+The series currently consists of professional sim racers racing virtually on selected race tracks from the season, with the events being called "majors", before the finale on the London Circuit.

-Support Series
+Support series

 FE School Series

 During the first season, the FE School Series for student teams that developed their own electric car took place as support races at selected events.
 The series was not continued during the second season.